jonasjaeger-sci/mod905/docs/user/keywords/integrator.rst

 equations of motion numerically in pyretis.

-The integrator is specified by providing a ``class`` for the integrator and a ``timestep``.
+The integrator is specified by providing a ``class`` for the integrator and a ``timestep`` and these two settings specify the type of integrator to use and it's time step in *internal units*.
 Some integrators might require additional settings as discussed below.

 Integrator setting example: